digitalfondue/lavagna/src/main/stampo/doc/03-use-lavagna/03-12-ticket-mail.en.peb.md

 * **Create card in**: Configure where the card is created.
   - **Board**: Select a board
   - **Column**: Select a column in the selected board
+* **Notification E-Mail**: The content of the notification E-Mail sent to the user.
+  - **Override Mail Config Template**: Override the subject and body configured in the Mail Config
+  - **Subject**: The subject of the notification E-Mail.
+Use the {{card}} identifier to reference the created card.
+  - **Body**: The content of the notification E-Mail.
+Supports markdown.
+Use {{name}} to reference the display name or address of the user creating the ticket, and {{card}} to reference the created card.

 Then click "Save".